s0ph0s-dog/s0ph0s.dog/content/blog/custom-hugo-theme.md

 date = "2021-08-28T22:52:22-04:00"
 draft = "true"
-tags = ["meta", "design", "webdev"]
+tags = ["meta", "design", "webdev"] summary = "In which a wolf stumbles through the process of setting up a custom Hugo theme from scratch."
 +++

 Creating a Hugo theme from scratch is refreshingly easy, and well worth the time I invested into it.